By using this site, you agree to the Privacy Policy and Terms of Use.

 Minerals as Enzymatic Infrastructure

-Magnesium serves as a cofactor for over 300 enzymatic reactions, including ATP synthesis, protein synthesis, and muscle contraction, according to data from the World Health Organization.
+Magnesium serves as a cofactor for over 300 enzymatic reactions, including ATP synthesis, protein synthesis, and muscle contraction.
 This mineral doesn’t work alone but coordinates with calcium, potassium, and phosphate to maintain cellular electrochemical gradients.

 Iron metabolism exemplifies nutrient interdependence, requiring copper for proper utilization, vitamin C for enhanced absorption, and adequate B6 for hemoglobin synthesis.
-Research in Nutrients journal shows that isolated iron supplementation without attention to supporting cofactors can lead to suboptimal outcomes.
+Isolated iron supplementation without attention to supporting cofactors can lead to suboptimal outcomes.

 Selenium enables glutathione peroxidase activity, the body’s primary antioxidant enzyme system, while also supporting thyroid hormone metabolism through selenoproteins.
 This demonstrates how a single mineral supports multiple physiological systems simultaneously.